MohdRas/docker-basics/README.md

 					- full, standard linux file system.
 					- include all normal tools needed to "write code" or "install software"

+  			- If you ever need to reset Docker’s storage, you can stop Docker Desktop and delete the docker-desktop-data distro (wsl --unregister docker-desktop-data), but that will erase all Docker images/volumes.
+  			- Updating WSL (if you want a newer kernel or bug fixes)

+					# Run as Administrator
+					wsl --update           # pulls the latest kernel, WSL drivers, and WSLg components wsl --shutdown        # restarts the WSL VM so the new kernel is used

 - **distributions/User-Spaces** :
 	- on windows file system